 Preeclampsia

-In some cases, preeclampsia can lead to a more severe condition known as eclampsia.
-This, too, includes protein in the urine and high blood pressure, but it also results in seizures, which can be life-threatening to both mother and baby because of the potential for severe oxygen deprivation.
-The high blood pressure from eclampsia also creates a risk for abruptio placentae, or the separation of the placentae from the uterus.
-This may result in severe bleeding and even the loss of life for the fetus and mother.
+In some cases, preeclampsia can progress to a more severe condition known as eclampsia, which carries the additional risk of seizures.
+Seizures can be life-threatening to both the mother and baby.
+The high blood pressure from eclampsia also creates a risk for the separation of the placenta from the uterus.
+Immediate treatment is required for eclampsia.

 Care Providers